-MANILA, Philippines — The delivery of the first batch of Philippine Identification (PhilID) cards has begun, the Philippine Statistics Authority (PSA) said.
+MANILA, Philippines – More than 100,000 Philippine Identification (PhilID) cards have already been delivered to successful registrants, the Philippine Statistics Authority (PSA) said Wednesday.

 The first step in the registration process involves gathering of demographic information such as name, gender, birthplace and birth date, blood type, address, citizenship, marital status, cellphone number, and email address – from the targeted registrants.